Mental health in sport

-As knowledge and understanding of mental health and wellbeing grows and the pressures facing young people increase, it’s understandable that we’ll come into contact with more young people who are experiencing some sort of struggle with their mental health.
+As knowledge and understanding of mental health and wellbeing grows and the pressures facing young people increase, you’ll come into contact with more young people who are experiencing some sort of struggle with their mental health.

-Mental health and wellbeing refers to how a person thinks, feels and manages their life experiences and any challenges.
+Mental health and wellbeing refer to how a person thinks, feels and manages their life experiences and any challenges.
 Just as we all have physical health, we all have mental health too.

-People who have good mental health and wellbeing find it easier to manage their emotions and behaviours.
-They are likely to be able to cope well with the day to day stresses of life and will be able to actively take part in their social setting or community.
+People who have good mental health and wellbeing usually find it easier to manage their emotions and behaviours.
+They are likely to be able to cope well with the day-to-day stresses of life and may be able to actively take part in their social setting or community.

 Someone who is experiencing poor mental health and wellbeing may be unable to control negative or unwanted thoughts or feelings.
-This may have an impact on their ability to function effectively, which may hinder their participation and enjoyment of activities, social interactions, sport or school.
+This can have an impact on their ability to function effectively, which may prevent them from taking part or enjoying activities, social interactions, sport or school.

-Some young people may feel they have a mental health problem or be experiencing poor wellbeing without having a specific medical diagnosis.
+Some young people may feel they have a mental health problem without having a specific medical diagnosis.
 This is where your awareness, understanding and ability to signpost to support services can be useful.

 It’s worth remembering that children and young people are likely to use phrases and words that they relate to when talking about their own experiences.